Versace on the Floor: Composition

 Lyrically, it shows Mars's romantic side, with "champagne flutes", rose petals, dancing and getting intimate with his beloved.
 "Philly soul bands" and Marvin Gaye's "Sexual Healing" inspire the lyrics.
-It also shows Mars's attraction to the Gianni Versace clothing line.
+It also shows Mars's attraction to the Gianni Versace clothing line as he "belts out his dreams of high-rolling seduction".
 Will Robinson of Entertainment Weekly compared the track to Mars's "When I Was Your Man" (2012), but felt that "Versace on the Floor" is "less wistful and more romantic and steamier".
 Its lyrics have also been described as a sultry and sexy affair.
 On February 27, 2019, West Java's Indonesian Broadcasting Commission placed a ban on the daytime radio broadcast of several songs including "Versace on the Floor", due to their adult, offensive or obscene lyrics.